List of The Price Is Right pricing games: Pay the Rent

+After placing all six items, starting from the mailbox and working upward, the contestant immediately received $1,000 for the item in the mailbox.
+The item prices were revealed, one level at a time.
+The contestant's winnings increased each time the total for a level was higher than the previous one: $5,000 for the first story, $10,000 for the second story, and $100,000 for the attic.
+The contestant could choose to stop the game at any time and keep all money won to that point.
+However, if a level total was lower than the previous one, the game ended and the contestant lost everything.

 Penny Ante

-Two grocery items were described.
-For each item, four possible prices were presented.
-The contestant was given three oversized pennies and attempted to select the correct price for each item, one at a time.
-Each mistake the contestant made cost them a penny.
-The contestant won a larger prize if they were able to guess the actual price of both items before losing all three pennies.
+Two grocery items were shown, each with four possible prices.
+The contestant was given three oversized pennies and attempted to choose the correct price for each item, one at a time.
+Each wrong guess cost them a penny.
+In order to win a large prize, the contestant had to find both correct prices without losing all three pennies.

 The first five times the game was played, the board was not divided into halves for each grocery item.
 Instead, the two correct prices were hidden among all eight choices.
 Whenever an incorrect price was guessed, one penny fell from the side of the gameboard into a bucket for each cent in the amount of the guess.
 A scoreboard was attached to the front of the gameboard, which kept track of the pennies accumulated.
 The contestant lost the game if the total of the incorrect guesses made before finding the two correct prices equaled 100 pennies or more.

 The Phone Home Game

-The contestant and a preselected home viewer competing via telephone teamed to attempt to win up to $15,000.
+The contestant and a preselected home viewer participating via telephone teamed to attempt to win up to $15,000.
 Before the game began, the home viewer was given a list of the actual prices for each of seven grocery items.
-The items were then described to the contestant and the home viewer gave a price for one of the items.
+The items were then described to the contestant and the home viewer gave a price for one of them.
 The contestant selected the item they believed matched that price.
-If the contestant was correct, the team shared a hidden cash award associated with that specific product.
-If the contestant was incorrect, both the guessed product and the correct product were removed from play and their cash awards were lost.
-The contestant and home viewer attempted to make three correct matches and win three cash awards.
-If the home viewer read the name of a grocery item at any time instead of a price, that turn was lost.
+If the contestant was correct, the team shared a hidden cash award associated with that specific item.
+If the contestant was incorrect, both the guessed item and the correct one were removed from play and their cash awards were lost.
+The contestant and home viewer played three turns in this manner; if the home viewer read the name of an item instead of its price, it was removed from play and that turn was lost.

-The cash awards for the matched products were revealed and the team split the total amount won.
-The cash awards hidden beside the seven products included one each of $10,000, $3,000, and $2,000, and two each of $1,000 and $200.
+The contestant and home viewer split the total of the cash awards for all correctly guessed items.
+The awards included one each of $10,000, $3,000, and $2,000, and two each of $1,000 and $200.